bhopals/english-vocabs/boohers-rules-of-business-grammar.md

 - MEMORY TIP
   - Is the Noun DESCRIPTIVE or POSSESSIVE?
 If somebody owns or controls something, use the Possessive Form.
   - If the word merely DESCRIBES Something, Don't use the Possessive Form

+## PART 8: REMINDERS ABOUT REDUNDANCIES

+### 69. Past Experience - Is There Any Other Kind?

+- Little-Word Padding and Redundant Ideas

+### 70. Continue On

+- Redundant Verb Add-Ons

+### 71. A Subject Matter Worth Discussion

+- Redundant Nouns

+### 72. "The Reason Is Because"

+- Double Speak

+### 73. Going to Bat for Thats

+- Do You Need the That?

+### 74. I Get Your Point - But Do You Get Mine?

+- Et Cetera and So Forth

+### 75. "Where's He At?"

+- Unnecessary perpositions